Corporate Team Building Activities in Houston for Remote and In-Office Teams

 3. Virtual + IRL Cooking Class with a Local Chef

 Tex-Mex is better when you make it together.
-A Houston chef leads the in-person group, while remote team members join in from home kitchens.
-Same recipe, different angles, shared laughs over the same questionable knife skills.
+A Houston chef leads the in-person group at a venue like Lucille's Hospitality Group or a rented kitchen space, while remote team members join via Zoom from their home kitchens with pre-shipped ingredient kits.
+Everyone makes the same dishes—queso, street tacos, tres leches—while comparing knife skills and debating cilantro.

 4. Art Jam at Sawyer Yards + Virtual Collage Challenge